Korean Air Plane strikes Cathay Aircraft In Japan, No Injuries - UrduPoint

 Hokkaido has been hit by a cold front in recent days with heavy snow warnings issued in several cities.

-According to reports, 46 flights were cancelled on Tuesday due to heavy snow.
+A total of 46 flights were reportedly cancelled on Tuesday due to heavy snow.

 Recent Stories